frankorc/Nvim/README.md

 * [fd-find](https://github.com/sharkdp/fd)

+## Icons
+Create `NerdFonts` directory in `~/.local/share/fonts`.
+Go to the [Patched Fonts](https://github.com/ryanoasis/nerd-fonts), choose your font, download and install into your new directory.

+## Credits
+I've used some configurations from [nvim](https://github.com/ChristianChiarulli/nvim)

+## FROM HERE IT'S OPTIONAL

 ## Tmux working with Nvim
 It's neccesary to create `.tmux.conf` file in `/home/(name)`.
 Add the following to your `~/.tmux.conf` file:
 ```
 # set 256 color
 set -g default-terminal "screen-256color"